Skip to content

 Image Credit: Enrica/ ProfileTree

 The rumor has it the castle was firstly built during the Roman Empire, however, it is almost certain the proper works began in 1468.
 They had lasted almost two hundred years, with some of its best defensive structures being built to protect the city of Trieste.
 During the second half of the 18th century, the castle was used as a garrison and a prison.
 It was later converted into museums with different types of tours available.
-One of the most interesting ones includes the lapiradium of Tergeste dedicated to the history of Trieste in Roman times.
+One of the most interesting ones is the lapiradium of Tergeste, which is dedicated to the history of Trieste in Roman times.

-The Cathedral of Saint Giusto is made mostly in Gothic style with a Romanesque tower, built around the bell tower of the former church of Santa Maria.
-Two of the five naves belonged to the Romanesque basilica, while the one on the right being a medieval temple.
-There are a couple of Byzantine mosaics making this Cathedral even more interesting.
+The Cathedral of Saint Giusto is mainly Gothic, with a Romanesque tower built around the bell tower of the former church of Santa Maria.
+Two of the five naves belonged to the Romanesque basilica, while the one on the right was a medieval temple.
+A couple of Byzantine mosaics make this Cathedral even more interesting.

-Mikeze and Jakeze, two original sculptures are displayed here as well, with their replicas standing beside the town hall bell in the main square.
+Mikeze and Jakeze, two original sculptures, are also displayed here, with their replicas standing beside the town hall bell in the main square.

 Molo Audace